How to Treat Pigmentation - No.23 Skin

 Pigmentation can clear on its own, thanks to the skin’s ability to remove excess melanin.
 But this becomes less effective the older we get, particularly if skin has been exposed to sunlight from a young age, as the cells that regulate melanin are damaged over time.

 Prevention by wearing SPF daily is key.
 If it’s a cure you’re after, Sciton Broadband Light (BBL) and microneedling are two of the best.
-Prescription lightening creams with hydroquinone and chemical peels are also options.
+Prescription lightening creams with hydroquinone and chemical peels are also options and can be prescribed by our dermatologists within our dermatology consultations.

 Check out our treatment options here.